amrwc/amrw.dev/pages/mac-setup/setup-instructions.md

    to work flawlessly is `12.10.0` (the disk image [can be found on GitHub](https://github.com/pqrs-org/Karabiner-Elements/releases/tag/v12.10.0)).

-### Less important

-1. Set f.lux preferences.

-- Location: use the current city.
-- Daytime: full brightness (Normal (Daylight)).
-- Sunset: 3400K (Halogen).
-- Bedtime: 1600K.
-- In the dropdown from the menu bar:
-  - Options
-    - Check 'Fast transitions'.
-    - Uncheck 'Notifications from f.lux website'.
-    - Uncheck 'Backwards alarm clock'.
-  - Color effects
-    - Check 'OS X Dark theme at sunset'.

-1. Turn on English spell-checking in `Spell Right` in VS Code – press the 'dot with halo' icon in the bottom-right corner and choose the language from the list.

 ## Git

 - [create and add an SSH key to the account](https://help.github.com/en/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)